emacs-php/php-mode/README.md

 ## Reporting Bugs

-When reporting a bug please run the function `M-x php-mode-debug` and include its output in your bug report.
-This helps up reproduce any problem you may have.
+When reporting a bug, please run `M-x php-mode-debug` and include its output in your bug report.
+This helps us reproduce any issues you may be experiencing.

 ## How to Contribute

 Please see [CONTRIBUTING.md](CONTRIBUTING.md#english).

 ## Copyright